gmnmedeiros/gmnmedeiros/README.md

 ### Peace be upon you! 👋

-#### 📚 I am a Data Enginner that loves working with Python.
+#### 📚 I work as a Data Engineer with AWS and Azure cloud providers, using Python, Spark, SQL, Terraform, etc.

-#### 📚 I study Distributed Computing at a Master's level @ UFPB M. Sc.
+#### 📚 I study Computer Science at a Master's level @ UFPB M. Sc.
 Program.
-I research mostly Data Engineering, Data Science, Smart Cities and things as such.

-#### 📚 I'm also finishing a Big Data Analytics Specialist degree at Mackenzie Presbyterian University
+#### 📚 I've completed a Big Data Analytics Specialist degree at Mackenzie Presbyterian University

 #### Sometimes I write on Medium @ gmnmedeiros.medium.com